StackStorm/st2docs/docs/source/install/rhel7.rst

     # Check that it works
     st2 action list

-Check out :doc:`/reference/cli` to learn convenient ways to authenticate via CLI.
+Check out the :doc:`/reference/cli` to learn other convenient ways to authenticate via CLI.

 Install WebUI and Setup SSL Termination
 ---------------------------------------

-`NGINX <http://nginx.org/>`_ is used to serve WebUI static files, redirect HTTP to HTTPS, provide SSL termination for HTTPS, and reverse-proxy st2auth and st2api API endpoints.
+`NGINX <http://nginx.org/>`_ is used to serve WebUI static files, redirect HTTP to HTTPS, provide SSL termination, and reverse-proxy st2auth and st2api API endpoints.
+To set it up: install the ``st2web`` and ``nginx`` packages, generate certificates or place your existing certificates under ``/etc/ssl/st2``, and configure nginx with |st2|'s supplied :github_st2:`site config file st2.conf
-To set it up: install ``st2web`` and ``nginx``, generate certificates or place your existing certificates under ``/etc/ssl/st2``, and configure nginx with |st2|'s supplied :github_st2:`site config file st2.conf<conf/nginx/st2.conf>`.
+<conf/nginx/st2.conf>`.

-|st2| depends on Nginx version >=1.7.5; since RHEL7 has an older version
+|st2| depends on Nginx version >=1.7.5.
+RHEL has an older version in the package repositories, so
-in the package repositories at the time of writing, you will have to include the official Nginx repository into the list:
+you will need to add the official Nginx repository:

 .. code-block:: bash